Michaelizm/dotfiles/README.md

-# Best bits of Vim #
+# dotfiles #

-I spent lots of time gathering some best bits of top dotfile repos to my personal config, trying to make it elegant and powerfull, meanwhile easier for maintaining and refernce.
+I spent lots of time gathering some best bits of top dotfile repos to my personal config, trying to make it elegant and powerful, meanwhile easier for maintaining and reference.
 Hoping you will like the way I reformed.

   * `vimrc.init` - for initialization, such as some import pre-setting and create undo-dir for persist undo, and you won't want to change it for a thousand years
-  * `vimrc` - mainly for editor env setting and some default keys remapping
+  * `vimrc` - mainly for editor env setting and some default keystrokes remapping
-  * `vimrc.bounds` - Pro user will like this, add your personal plugins in the form of `group` and set up your key bindngs right below
+  * `vimrc.bounds` - Pro user will like this, add your personal plugins in the form of `bound_group` and set up your key bindngs right below

 ![image](https://github.com/Michaelizm/dotfiles/raw/master/doc/Screenshot3.png)

 ## Screenshot ##